1byte-me/1byte-me.github.io/_posts/2025-01-14-git-commit-mastery.md

 4. **The "Nobody Reads These Anyway" Myth**
    Until that crucial moment when everybody needs to read them.

-[Continue with existing technical sections, but with more personality...]

 ## The Commit Message Hall of Fame

 ### The Good